WICG/shared-storage/README.md

 ### Locking for Modifier Methods

-All modifier methods (`set`, `append`, `delete`, `clear`), whether invoked from JavaScript or from response headers, accept a `withLock: <resource>` option.
+All modifier methods (`set`, `append`, `delete`, `clear`, `batchUpdate`), whether invoked from JavaScript or from response headers, accept a `withLock: <resource>` option.
 This option instructs the method to acquire a lock on the designated resource before executing.

 The locks requested this way are partitioned by the shared storage data origin, and are independent of any locks obtained via `navigator.locks.request` in a Window or Worker context.
 Note that they share the same scope with the locks obtained via `navigator.locks.request` in the SharedStorageWorklet context.